 CURRENCY RESTRICTIONS FOR EXIT:

 25,000 Norwegian Kroner (or equivalent), without prior approval

 Henrik Ibsens gate 48

 Telephone: +(47) 2130-8540

 See the Department of State’s Fact Sheet on Norway for information on U.S.-Norway relations.

 Entry, Exit & Visa Requirements

-We are unaware of any HIV/ADS entry restrictions for visitors to or foreign residents of Norway.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Norway.

 Safety and Security